Walleclipse/Walleclipse.github.io/_posts/2019-09-11-AdaptableHRC.md

 video: https://www.youtube.com/watch?v=LgtkWJ_oCR0
 ---

-This paper proposes a multi-task model for predicting human trajectories and intentions, offering flexibility and adaptability for rapid integration into human-robot collaboration systems.
+For robots to work safely alongside humans, they need to predict what we'll do next.
+We developed a multi-task model that simultaneously forecasts human trajectories and intentions—and crucially, adapts quickly to new situations.
+The model's flexibility makes it practical for real human-robot collaboration, where conditions change constantly and safety is paramount.